SomeChineseGuy/NextJS-and-Prisma-Skeleton-JS-/README.md

 This is needed in order for prisma to work on your local.

-Should you decide to use an upload database (So this will be a DB hosted only and shared between members) Please read the prisma docs and add accordingly
+Should you decide to use an upload database (So this will be a DB hosted only and shared between members) Please read the prisma docs and add accordingly.